jameszhz1647/MioConnect/README.md

+### Debug Notes for two Myodrivers with one myo for each port

+All variables of myodriver object are correctly stored after switching but the myo just disconnect.

+This connection even happens when running just one myodriver and taking breakpoint after myo_driver.run().
+The terminal shows “connection [id] lost; reason: connection Timeout; Reconnection failed ERROR: Device in Wrong State.”
+But I continues after breakpoint: it will shows “Reconnecting…” after “Connection [id] lost; Reason: Connection Timeout” and connected the previous stored myodriver.

+Bluetooth always disconnected if any pause or do something else other than dealing with the created myodriver.
+However, the create_disconnect_handle() can take care of the previous lost myo device and use connect_and_retry() to reconnect the myo.
+Therefore, in the original mio_connect.py, just move the .get_info() function right after each myodriver.run(), although the first created myodriver will lost for second but will be reconnected later.

 # Background

 MioConnect is a MyoConnect alternative for the Myo Armband, connects to the device(s) and transmits EMG/IMU via OSC.

 This software was developed for the Emovere Project (http://www.emovere.cl/).
 They needed to avoid MyoConnect, because